 Patrick received his B.A. from the University of California, Berkeley, as well as A.M. and Ph.D. degrees from Harvard University.
-Working with Feng Zhang and Xiaowei Zhuang at the Broad Institute of MIT and Harvard and the McGovern Institute for Brain Research at MIT, he played a key role in developing the CRISPR-Cas9 genome engineering technologies for efficient and precise application in eukaryotic cells.
+Working with Feng Zhang and Xiaowei Zhuang at the Broad Institute of MIT and Harvard and the McGovern Institute for Brain Research at MIT, he contributed to the early development of CRISPR-Cas9 technologies for efficient and precise genome engineering in eukaryotic cells.

 Silvana is a neuroscientist and bioengineer.
-She received her B.S. in Biology from ETH Zurich and Ph.D. from MIT in Neuroscience, where she was a Hubert Schömaker Fellow.
-Her graduate work focused on developing new methods for manipulating brain gene expression using light and genome-scale transcriptional activation, for which she was awarded the 2015 Harold Weintraub Graduate Student Award.
+She received her B.S. in Biology from ETH Zürich and Ph.D. from MIT in Neuroscience, where she was a Hubert Schömaker Fellow.
+Her graduate work with Feng Zhang focused on developing new methods for manipulating brain gene expression using light and genome-scale transcriptional activation, for which she was awarded the 2015 Harold Weintraub Graduate Student Award.
 She was a Catharina Foundation Fellow, a winner of the 2017 Salk Women & Science Special Award, and is currently an HHMI Hannah Gray Fellow.Silvana's top pet peeve: Swiss cheese, not Swiss cheese!

 Rapid advances in DNA sequencing technologies over the past decade have transformed our ability to read the genome, epigenome, and transcriptome of all living organisms, illuminating the genetic building blocks and dynamics of biological systems.
-However, establishing causal linkages between genetic changes to cellular function requires the ability to control or modulate endogenous genetic sequences or epigenetic states.
+Human population genetics has augmented this knowledge with a wealth of genetic variation associated with disease susceptibility and drug response.

 We are always looking for passionate, collaborative, and energetic scientists to work with us, whether you're an postdoc, grad student, undergrad, or research associate.
-If you're a molecular or computational biologist, neuroscientist, bioengineer, or really creative scientist of any variety, let's chat!
+If you're a molecular or computational biologist, immunologist, neuroscientist, bioengineer, or really creative scientist of any variety, let's chat!

 If you're interested in joining or visiting the lab, please email firstname.lastname@example.org with (1) a CV, (2) a short summary of your research background and interests, and (3) a list of 3 references (for postdoctoral candidates).